-Pastor James Hopkins will preach this sermon on the fifteenth Sunday after Trinity 9/12/2021.
-The service will be broadcast live on Facebook at 11:00am, and will be available as a recording on the FLC Facebook live page and on the FLC youtube channel after the service has ended.
+Pastor James Hopkins preached this sermon on the fifteenth Sunday after Trinity 9/12/2021.
+The service was broadcast live on Facebook at 11:00am, and is now available on the FLC youtube channel.
 To follow along from home, the bulletin is available as a PDF: Trinity15 Bulletin

 The texts for the sermon were the day’s gospel and Old Testament lessons.
 To read the Bible texts for the Fifteenth Sunday after Trinity, click here.

 Twenty years ago today, most of us were dealing with a relatively high level of anxiety.
 We had made it through the previous 24 hours, but we were also trying to assess and come to terms with what had happened, as our minds raced through problem-sets we’d never considered before.